 November 2006 saw the bands 40th anniversary which was marked with a get together of players past and present at the Marton Institute.
 It was very nice to see many old friends who enjoyed a short concert by the current band.
 Marton Institute was the base for Blackpool Brass with a bandroom at the rear of the club.
 With the kind permission of the Marton Institute committee we were able to refurbish the old tennis changing rooms into a tailor made HQ for ourselves.
 With the help of a lottery grant, and the players who "mucked in'' they completely overhauled the building.
 Richard Evans the well known charismatic, brass band conductor, cut the red ribbon at the official opening of Blackpool's new HQ in June 2007 and it was appreciated that he took time out of his busy schedule for the occasion.

 Having moved their base to Bispham Conservative Club in 2014, Blackpool Brass is currently playing concerts all over the Blackpool & Fylde area, recently taking part in the stage version of “The Accrington Pals” at the Lowther Pavilion, a production of the opera “Carmen” at the Grand Theatre, as well as taking part in music festivals around Europe including Germany, Malta & Spain.
-Contest wise we are currently playing in the 3rd section having recently gone down from 1st, but the band is very hopeful that with several new playing members recently signing and with John Pearson our new MD at the helm, we will soon be back competing at the highest level.
+Contest wise we are currently playing in the 2nd section.